pkmn/stats/stats/OUTPUT.md

   particularly interesting for balancing Random Battles, though for non-random formats weighted statistics are more important.
 - Information about the **exact `stats`** that were used (this includes contributions from IVs, and importantly, level) have been included and information about **`spreads` has been dropped**.

+#### Legacy

+A [conversion tool](convert) exists for transforming the old reports into the new output format, however, the old reports do not contain all of the data required to populate the new `Statistics` object.
+Instead, a legacy version of `Statistics` is produced which does not have `unique`, `wins` or `stats` fields but retains the `happinesses` and `spreads` fields (rounded and respecting cutoffs approrpriately) instead.